Tritium $\beta$-decay in pionless effective field theory: Previous extractions of

 A different approach was taken by Ando and collaborators in Ref.~\cite{Ando_proton}.
-They used the hybrid calculation of the proton-proton fusion rate from Ref.~\cite{PhysRevC.67.055206}.
-As a constraint, they took from that calculation the ratio of the two-body strength over the one-body strength, and matched $L_{1A}$ to reproduce this ratio in the \pilesseft regime.
-Their result was $M\dfrac{L_{1A}\left(\mu-\frac{1}{a_s}\right)\left(\mu-\frac{1}{a_t}\right)}{4\pi g_A}= 0.1965\pm0.005$.
-The small error bar here is due to the accurate triton half-life measurement that is used to fix undetermined counterterms in Ref.~\cite{PhysRevC.67.055206}.
-However, our work highlights a few criticisms of Ref.~\cite{Ando_proton}.
-Firstly, a three-body constraint should be taken at a sufficiently large cutoff, to make sure no regularization effects affect the cutoff invariance.
-Secondly, they take a phenomenological approach which leads to contributions from higher orders to the NLO calculation, as they take the nonperturbative $Z_d$ at all orders.
-These two reasons entail that a robust theoretical uncertainty estimate is very hard within this approach, and indeed it is missing from the $L_{1A}$ result in this case.
-Lastly, and most importantly, the constraint they take is not an observable, as one can use hermitian transformations to shift strengths from the two-body sector to the one-body, and vice versa.
+They used the hybrid calculation of the $pp$-fusion rate from Park {\it et al.}~\cite{PhysRevC.67.055206}.
+The authors took the ratio of the two-body strength over the one-body strength was taken from this calculation and fixed $L_{1, A}$ to reproduce this ratio in the \pilesseft regime.
+Ando {\it et al.} defined the coefficient of the two-body counterterm as $L_{1,A} = -\left( g_A \frac{\rho_s+\rho_t}{2 \sqrt{\rho_s \rho_t}}+\frac{l_{1,A}^{\rm Ando}}{M\sqrt{\rho_s \rho_t}}\right)$.
+Using the value $l^{\rm Ando}_{1,A}=-0.5\pm 0.03$, we find $l_{1,A}= 0.038\pm0.002$.
+The small uncertainty in this result is due to the accurate triton half-life measurement that is used to fix the undetermined counterterms in Ref.~\cite{PhysRevC.67.055206}.
+However, this work has been criticized since it is not guaranteed that their approach is consistent.
+It employs two very different models and non-observable quantities to perform the matching.

+In 2017, The Nuclear Physics with Lattice Quantum Chromo Dynamics (NPLQCD) collaboration calibrated $L_{1, A}$ using the triton $\beta$-decay \cite{PhysRevLett.119.062002} for the non-physical pion mass $m_\pi= 805\mev$ and then extrapolated it to the physical pion mass.